• Skip to primary navigation

 Vegan creme eggs with measuring cup of cocoa powder.

 Yay Easter!
 I love any excuse to eat chocolate so this is one of my favourite holidays.
-Growing up in the UK, I ate a lot of Cadbury Creme Eggs and LOVED them.
+Growing up in the UK, I LOVED Cadbury's Creme Eggs.

-There are many dairy free creme egg recipes out there, but I wanted to create a recipe that was easy to make and healthier/refined sugar free, and I think I've done it!
+There are many dairy free creme egg recipes out there, but I wanted to create a vegan version that was easy to make and healthier.
+And I think I've done it!

-This recipe uses whole foods: cashews, coconut butter, coconut sugar and turmeric.
-The eggs are smothered in rich chocolate.
+These vegan Easter eggs use whole foods: cashews, coconut butter, coconut sugar and turmeric for their creamy center.
+The eggs are then smothered in rich vegan chocolate.

 Vegan creme egg half surrounded by chocolate eggs.